A core mission of our department is to generate new knowledge that will advance the understanding and practice of anesthesiology.

 The Department of Anesthesiology is heavily funded by grants and consistently ranks among the top five nationally in NIH funding.

-Our research efforts are organized into three primary divisions*: the Division of Basic Research (DBR), the Washington University Pain Center (WUPC), and the Division of Clinical & Translational Research (DoCTR), and two Centers: the Center for the Study of Itch & Sensory Disorders (CSISD), which is in partnership with the Department of Dermatology, and the Center for Clinical Pharmacology (CCP), a collaborative partnership with the University of Health Sciences and Pharmacy in St. Louis.
+Our research efforts are organized into three primary divisions*: the Division of Basic Research (DBR), the Washington University Pain Center (WUPC), and the Division of Clinical & Translational Research (DoCTR), and one Center: the Center for Clinical Pharmacology (CCP), a collaborative partnership with the University of Health Sciences and Pharmacy in St. Louis.

-* Research projects for students, residents, and postdoctoral fellows are currently available in all three divisions and both centers.
+* Research projects for students, residents, and postdoctoral fellows are currently available in all divisions & the CCP.

 researcher working in lab